-During the first quarter of 2010, the Company determined that at the time it acquired certain properties during 2003 through 2008, it had underprovided for certain identifiable intangible lease liabilities relating to fixed-price renewal options that were at below-market rates.
+During the first quarter of 2010, the Company determined that at the time it acquired certain properties during 2003 through 2009, it had underprovided for certain identifiable intangible lease liabilities relating to fixed-price renewal options that were at below-market rates.
 At the time such properties were acquired, the Company determined the fair value of such renewal options to be immaterial, based upon the Company's assessment of a very low probability that any of such renewal options would be exercised.
 Accordingly, the Company assigned a zero value to such renewal options.
-The Company recently reconsidered these determinations, and has concluded that option renewal periods should have been valued with respect to certain of the leases.
+The Company reconsidered these determinations during the first quarter of 2010, and concluded that option renewal periods should have been valued with respect to certain of the leases.
 Using the updated assumptions, the Company determined that the December 31, 2009 carrying amounts of unamortized intangible lease liabilities and real estate, net, were understated by \$8,429,000 and \$7,688,000, respectively (the latter amount net of a \$741,000 cumulative depreciation adjustment through December 31, 2009).
 In addition, total equity and limited partners' interest in the Operating Partnership were overstated by \$723,000 and \$18,000, respectively, as of December 31, 2009, reflecting the aforementioned cumulative depreciation adjustment.

 Pursuant to the provisions of the Securities and Exchange Commission's Staff Accounting Bulletin No. 108, "Considering the Effects of Prior Year Misstatements when Quantifying Misstatements in Current Year Financial Statements" ("SAB 108"), the Company determined these adjustments to be immaterial to any full year's consolidated financial statements.
-However, the Company did determine that recording the adjustments entirely in the current period would be material to the consolidated statement of operations for the three months ended March 31, 2010.
-Accordingly, as provided by SAB 108, the Company has retroactively revised its consolidated financial statements for all prior periods, including the December 31, 2009 consolidated balance sheet and the consolidated statement of operations for the three months ended March 31, 2009 included in this report.
-Financial statements for prior fiscal years, and well as for other interim periods within the year ended December 31, 2009, will be revised as they are filed, as appropriate, but no later than the filing of the Company's Annual Report on Form 10-K for the year ending December 31, 2010.
+However, the Company did determine that recording the adjustments entirely in the three months ended March 31, 2010 would have been material to the consolidated statement of operations for that period.
+Accordingly, as provided by SAB 108, the Company retroactively revised its consolidated financial statements for all prior periods, including the December 31,